 Tire size: 35-40mm

-Event Examples: Rebecca’s Private Idaho, DK, Land Run 100, Crusher In The Tushar, Rock Cobbler, Gravel MOB, SPNDX Stampede, Chino Grinder
+Event Examples: Rebecca’s Private Idaho, Unbound, The Mid South, Crusher In The Tushar, Rock Cobbler, Gravel MOB, Chino Grinder

-This is the point at which our G23 gravel wheel should be selected.
-The G23 is a purpose built gravel wheel that is extremely lightweight for a smooth and lively ride.
-The G23 features our patent pending Wide Hookless Bead that dramatically decreases the propensity for pinch-flats (more than a 50% increase in impact is needed to pinch-flat the G23 or M525 versus the previous M50).
-Anyone who has spent a lot of time riding gravel knows this is critical.
+This is the point at which our G23 or AG25 gravel wheel should be selected.
+Both are purpose built gravel wheels that are tough but lightweight for a smooth and lively ride.
+The wheels feature our patent pending Wide Hookless Bead, which dramatically decreases the propensity for pinch-flats.
+In our testing we found that flats from large impacts were reduced by more than a 50% over previous generation ENVE wheels.
+Anyone who has spent a lot of time riding gravel, dodging sharp rocks, roots and potholes, knows this is critical.

 Category 4 Gravel